whyoleg/cryptography-kotlin/PLANS.md

 ## x.y.z plans:

 * [ ] compiler plugin to generate declarations with flatten parameters (related to 'general way to define algorithms')
+* [ ] Extensions - something, that can be linked automatically, but also can be configured explicitly
     * [ ] Coroutines integration (for JDK engine to run on other dispatcher, to avoid blocking main thread) - is it needed?
-* [ ] use kotlin.Closeable (require kotlin 1.8.20 or 1.9.0)
+    * [ ] PEM support as extension
-* [ ] migrate test-tool-client/server to composite build (require kotlin 1.8.20 or 1.9.0)
+    * [ ] JWK support as extension
 * [ ] Engines
     * [ ] AWS/GCP KMS provider
     * [ ] BorringSSL engine (MPP)